-We are currently seeking hardware (VLSI) engineers/researchers to play a pivotal role in fulfilling our mission to make critical systems trustworthy.
+We are currently seeking researchers/engineers with formal methods expertise to perform research on hardware verification challenges.
+Hardware assurance plays a pivotal role in fulfilling our mission to make critical systems trustworthy.

 Galois engineers participate in one or more projects concurrently, and specific roles vary greatly according to skills, interests, and company needs.
 Your role may include technology research and development, requirements gathering, implementation, testing, formal verification, infrastructure development, project leadership, and/or supporting new business development.